Walk For Lam Rim - Three Castles Walk Fundraiser

 Fundraising Goal: Essential renovations for Lam Rim

-“Preserving a building is much more than just materials, in this case we are talking about a dharma centre which has helped hundreds meet authentic dharma in its long history, this is about securing Tibetan Buddhism for future generations.”
+“Preserving a building is much more than just materials - in this case we are talking about a dharma centre which has helped hundreds of people meet authentic dharma in its long history and can help many more in future.”

 — Geshe Tenzin Losel, Trustee